kvinay7/Insurance/README.md

      - `amountClaimed`: Amount being claimed.
      - `status`: Current status of the claim (submitted, under review, approved, denied).
      - `submissionDate`: Date the claim was submitted.
-     - `documentation`: Files or documentation related to the claim.
    - **Methods**:
      - `submitClaim()`: Submits a new claim.
      - `updateClaim()`: Updates claim details.